-Distribution: Occurring west of the Cascades crest in Washington; British Columbia south to California.
+Distribution: Occurring west of the Cascades crest in the Puget Sound lowlands and east in the Columbia River Gorge in Washington; British Columbia to California.

 Habitat: Prairies, rocky balds, moist woods; at low elevations.